highlights of operations

 For the latest news and full details of the project, explore the Gorgon story.

 The Gorgon Project includes one of the world’s largest subsea gathering systems and features state-of-the-art infrastructure offshore Western Australia.

 Construction on the Wheatstone Project began in late 2011.
 The Chevron-led project includes an 8.9 million-metric-ton-per-year LNG facility with two processing units and a separate domestic gas plant.

 For the latest news and full picture of the project, explore the Wheatstone story.

-See the progress being made on the Wheatstone Project, under construction at Ashburton North in Western Australia.
+Follow the progress of the Wheatstone Project in Western Australia.

 in the community